MTC’s on EBAY November 2015

 Idaho, Buhl.
 1981 75th Anniversary Half Dollar.
 Unknown mintage.
 Catalog value $5.00.
 There was no interest in this piece at the $15.00 plus $2.50 start.
 Not relisted.

 Ohio, Green Township.
 1959 Sesquicentennial “Valuable Coin”.
 Mintage 13,000.
 Catalog value $5.00.
-Not stated at time of issue, it turned out that the aluminum coin was worth 50¢ off the price of a subscription to the Western Hills Press newspaper.
+Not stated at time of issue, but it turned out that the aluminum coin was worth 50¢ off the price of a subscription to the Western Hills Press newspaper.
 I was the only one who cared, and won it for the 99¢ plus $1.50 shipping start.

 Alaska, Kodiak.
 1965 Plywood Palace Days One Snort Token for Solly’s Office.
 Aluminum.
 Unknown mintage.
 Catalog value for any of the three metal varieties $6.50.
 Sold to a single bidder at the $5.00 plus $3.00 start.